georgianagmanolache/wildflowerpower/README.md

 Code: [Git](https://github.com/georgianagmanolache/wildflowerpower)

 ## Installation
 Code runs on Python 3.10.
-You can create install packages from requirements/requirements.txt
+You can create install packages from requirements.txt

 ## Reproducing the dataset creation pipeline